civiform/docs/docs/governance-and-management/project-management/on-call-guide/README.md

    * [Play Framework security announcement group](https://groups.google.com/g/play-framework-security)
    * [OpenJDK security announcement mailing list](https://mail.openjdk.java.net/mailman/listinfo/vuln-announce)
    * [pac4j security announcement mailing list](https://groups.google.com/g/pac4j-security)
-4. Check the [needs triage bugs](https://github.com/civiform/civiform/issues?q=is%3Aopen+is%3Aissue+label%3Aneeds-triage) that are created to make sure there aren't any P0s.
-If there is something that looks critical, post in #eng-prod-incidents or post in #eng-general if you aren't sure.
+4. Check the [needs triage bugs](https://github.com/civiform/civiform/issues?q=is%3Aopen+is%3Aissue+label%3Aneeds-triage) that are created to make sure there aren't any P0s (daily)
+   * If there is something that looks critical, post in #eng-prod-incidents or post in #eng-general if you aren't sure.
-5. Monitor staging deployments in the [#ci](https://app.slack.com/client/T01Q6PJQAES/C03UXPUEXU4) Slack channel.
+6. Monitor staging deployments in the [#ci](https://app.slack.com/client/T01Q6PJQAES/C03UXPUEXU4) Slack channel.
 Investigate failed deployments and re-run if appropriate.
 (Note: our browser tests can be flakey and case deployments to fail.
 If this is the case, re-running the deployment will often fix the issue.)
-6. Check the [dependency dashboard](https://github.com/civiform/civiform/issues/2124) (once per shift)
+7. Check the [dependency dashboard](https://github.com/civiform/civiform/issues/2124) (once per shift)
    * This issue is one that Renovate creates and updates with what it is currently tracking.
 Check this for any rate-limited dependencies and check the box to create them.
    * For any problematic dependency updates that break tests, add the "needs-triage" label so Exygy can prioritize fixing these.
-7. Check security updates at [Codecov](https://about.codecov.io/security-update)
+8. Check security updates at [Codecov](https://about.codecov.io/security-update)
-8. Create an oncall issue for the next rotation using the [Oncall Issue Template](https://github.com/civiform/civiform/blob/main/.github/ISSUE_TEMPLATE/oncall-rotation.md) and close the oncall issue assigned to you.
+9. Create an oncall issue for the next rotation using the [Oncall Issue Template](https://github.com/civiform/civiform/blob/main/.github/ISSUE_TEMPLATE/oncall-rotation.md) and close the oncall issue assigned to you.
-9. If you come accross an issue that could use a playbook or further documentation, create a github issue to track that additional documentation is needed.
+10. If you come accross an issue that could use a playbook or further documentation, create a github issue to track that additional documentation is needed.
 Assign it to yourself or the next oncaller if you don't have capacity.

 #### Downstream production incident support